-A recent review of studies on the efficacy of commercial weight loss programs found that Jenny Craig and Nutrisystem led to 4.9% and 3.8% more weight loss, respectively, than a control diet (
+A review on the effectiveness of commercial weight loss programs found that Jenny Craig and Nutrisystem led to 4.9% and 3.8% more weight loss, respectively, than a control diet after 12 months (

-Some people may find it difficult to plan healthy meals and keep their calorie intake within their target range if they become too reliant upon the program to do it for them.
+However, some people may find it difficult to plan healthy meals and stay within their calorie goal if they become reliant on the programs’ prepared meals and snacks.